Country Profile: Saint Vincent and the Grenadines

 Military and Security

-Saint Vincent and the Grenadines does not maintain regular military forces but relies on its police force for national security.
-The country is a member of the Caribbean Regional Security System, which promotes cooperation among Caribbean nations in addressing security challenges.
+Saint Vincent and the Grenadines does not maintain a regular military force but relies on the Royal Saint Vincent and the Grenadines Police Force for national security.
+The country is part of the Caribbean Regional Security System (RSS), which allows collective security cooperation with neighboring nations.

 Energy